Family Essentials: What To Pack For A Holiday With Kids

 Packing Cubes

-We are total packing cube nerds here at Flight Centre, we just can’t get enough of them, and when it comes to packing for a family holiday, they might just be even more valuable!
-Being able to separate your clothes, shoes and underwear in a suitcase is great, but the ability to keep kids' toys zipped up safely, zip away dirty clothes in their own bag, and organise kids' outfits makes every parent’s life easier, trust us.
+We are total packing cube nerds here at Flight Centre, we just can't get enough of them, and when it comes to your packing list for a family holiday, they might just be even more valuable travel accessories!
+Being able to separate your clothes, shoes and underwear in a suitcase is a great way to save space, but the packing cubes' ability to keep kids' toys zipped up safely, zip away dirty clothes, hiking boots and beach towel in their own bag, and organise kids' outfits for checked luggage makes every parent's life easier, trust us.

 What To Pack

 If you read nothing else in this article, this is the section to remember.
-There are certain items that you should always include when compiling a packing list for your family holiday to ensure you don’t get caught out.
+There are certain items that you should always include when compiling a holiday packing list for your family holidays to ensure you don't get caught out.

 Clothes

 The clothes you pack will really depend on where you are travelling, but there are a few essentials (pairs of shoes, socks, underwear) that are important no matter where you go.
-The last thing you want is to get to your destination and find out you only have one pair of undies.
-Being prepared for all sorts of weather is also a great idea, so always pack a jacket, even if you are going somewhere warm.
+The last thing you want is to get to your destination and find out you only have one pair of undies in your suitcase.
+Being prepared for all sorts of weather is also a great idea, so always pack a jacket (even better if it's a waterproof jacket), even if you are going somewhere warm.

 Spare Clothes

-Regardless of whether you’re flying or driving, it’s a good idea to have a spare change of clothes for both your kids and yourself that is easily accessible.
-No parent wants to be stuck on a plane trip with their child’s unwanted food, vomit, or worse, on their clothes for an extended period of time.
+Regardless of whether you're flying or driving, it's a good idea to have a spare change of clothes for both your kids and yourself that is easily accessible in carry on luggage on your packing list.
+No parent wants to be stuck on a plane trip with their child's unwanted food, vomit, or worse, on their clothes for an extended period of time - extra t-shirts can become of the most important things in these situations!

 Travel Documents